Donrwalsh/curiouser-paradox/train-of-thought.md

 I changed the structure of the ComicDTO to be more generic rather than calling out `specificComic` or whatever it was.
 I updated all the API responses to match this new direction.

+Oops, those changes I made to the `.env` make the deployed version not work so I'll do that now.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/